 If it is too good to be true then it is probably isn’t true!

->

-> An immature salary negotiation inevitably leads to a situation where you have to test the market sooner rather than later (companies don’t survive too long paying above market or before someone realizes they need to make corrections to market) and this is where reality comes crashing down in the form of bankruptcies, layoffs or salary reduction requests.
+An immature salary negotiation inevitably leads to a situation where you have to test the market sooner rather than later (companies don’t survive too long paying above-market or before someone realizes they need to make corrections to the market) and this is where reality comes crashing down in the form of bankruptcies, layoffs or salary reduction requests.

 If you are overpriced relative to your experience and W2 performance then all is not lost, however.
 There is a path out but it may involve some compromise on your part.
 First, you must find out what your true market value is – if you don’t know then ask a recruiter that specializes in sales positions.
 Often this number is the package you were on at your previous job (before the artificially high increase) plus a sensible bump up in base and OTE for a move (as long as it still remains in range of those standard ratios above).
 You also must make sure that your recruiter clearly articulates not just your current earnings but your acknowledgment of your knowledge of your true market value in what you are looking for in a package going forward.
 Without that, your next job search could take a while.